IncludeNYC logo

 K-12, Special Education, Transition Planning

-• Students have the right to attend school until the end of the school year in which they turn 21 or obtain a high school diploma.
+• Students have the right to attend school until the end of the school year in which they turn 22 or obtain a high school diploma.
+Discuss with your school principal.

 • Graduating with a high school diploma provides access to college, the military, and trade school.

-• High school students are encouraged to pursue a Regents or Advanced Regents diploma, which provide more access to post-secondary opportunities than the Local and High School Equivalency Diplomas.
+• High school students are encouraged to pursue a Regents or Advanced Regents diploma, which provides more access to postsecondary opportunities than the Local and High School Equivalency Diplomas.

 • Testing accommodations for the NYS Regents exams can be found on the student’s Individualized Education Program (IEP).